 Inside, Peugeot has sought to improve quality, as well as providing more technology and more equipment.
 There's also more storage space in the passenger compartment, with a total of 24 litres available for your bits and bobs.

 Some models also get a panoramic sunroof.
 All 2008s come with Peugeot's ‘i-Cockpit’ interior, which includes a smaller-than-average steering wheel, high-set instruments that you look at over, rather than through, the steering wheel and a touchscreen-operated infotainment system including Apple CarPlay and MirrorLink compatibility, which will allow specific apps on your smartphone to be shown on the car's infotainment screen, letting you operate them safely (and legally) while at the wheel.

+Under the bonnet, the Peugeot 2008 comes with a choice of five petrol and three diesel engines.
+The petrol engines are all turbocharged 1.2-litre three-cylinders, producing between 81 and 128bhp.
+Fuel efficiency ranges from 57.6 to 64.2mpg, while CO2 emissions range from 102 to 114g/km, resulting in an annual road tax bill of £20 or £30.
+These are available with five or six-speed manual gearboxes, as well as a six-speed automatic (on the 109bhp version).
 If you prefer diesel, there are three 1.6-litre four-cylinders to choose from.
 These produce 75, 99 and 118bhp each and are only available with a manual gearbox – the lesser powerful with five speeds and the most powerful, six.
 They all return around 76mpg, while none produces more than 97g/km of CO2, meaning they’re all exempt from road tax.